rx21js6/simple-health-log/README.md

 (Pardon my broken English.😅)

+Updated at 2022-11-07

+* Fixed bugs: Some messages are always displayed in Japanese even if the locale is set to 'en'.

 Updated at 2022-11-05

 * Fixed some permission bugs.
 * Log level changed 'debug' to 'info'.

-Updated at 2022-10-07

-* Improved setting screen slightly.

 ---